tdincer/PPChallenge/README.md

 python3 train.py -e lgb -30
 ```

-All scores for each training run are stored in the $study$ folder.
+All scores for each training run are stored in the *study* folder.